 out-of-date versions of current sites, including many versions of most federal

 The federal government has been creating and collecting physical documents and objects that represent both its own and American history since the founding era.
 The Library of Congress, the National Archives, and the other resources linked below preserve these materials and make them available to the public.
 Check out the many teaching and learning aids that they provide.
 Users should be aware that, while this list contains most of the major websites, it is not comprehensive.
 Be alert to links that many of them provide to other online resources.
 And be sure to explore the resources available in many websites in the Agency Histories section above.
-NEW - The more substantial collections are featured below under "Specialized Historical Collections."
+The more substantial agency collections are featured below under "Specialized Historical Collections."

 Many federal offices provide substantial historical documents and learning materials.
 The known sources are listed below.
 In some cases an agency-history link is duplicated.
-We invite users to alert us to additional resource-pages via email at email@example.com.
+We invite users to alert us to additional resource-pages via email at firstname.lastname@example.org.